oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 A recursive hierarchy does not need to be as uniform as a leveled hierarchy.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy.
-Entities for which this path evaluates to null are not nodes of the hierarchy (see [example 119](#orphan)).
+Entities for which this path evaluates to null are not nodes of the hierarchy.
 - The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
 - `IsStartNode` is a Boolean value that indicates whether an entity is a start node.
 If this is null or absent, the _standard definition of start node_ is implied, which is "entity without parent nodes in the hierarchy".